androso/astro-gyoza/src/content/posts/embed.md

 ---
-title: 在文章中嵌入视频和代码
+title: Embedding Videos and Code in Articles
 date: 2024-04-04
 tags: [Video, Markdown]
-category: 例子
+category: Example
-summary: 这篇文章介绍了如何在文章中嵌入视频和代码。
+summary: This article introduces how to embed videos and code in articles.
+comments: false
+draft: true
 ---

 ## Codepen